GorillaNation/pipestash/README.markdown

 block reads when the queue fills up.
 This can be useful for importing large amounts of logs from an existing logfile

+    -w | --timeout

+if pipestash is unable to connect to redis or redis runs OOM, put the consumer thread to sleep a random amount of time between `-w seconds` and +0 seconds. defaults to 20 seconds

 # internal queueing mechanism

 In order to try to prevent the process writing into pipestash from blocking during intermittent redis issues or spikes of incoming messages, pipestash employs an internal queueing mechanism.